openshift/openshift-ansible/playbooks/byo/openshift-cluster/upgrades/README.md

 # Upgrade playbooks
-The playbooks provided in this directory can be used for upgrading an existing environment.
+The playbooks provided in this directory can be used for upgrading an existing cluster.
 Additional notes for the associated upgrade playbooks are provided in their respective directories.

 # Upgrades available